HVAC Training Schools and Certifications in Arkansas

 • Accreditation: Higher Learning Commission

-• Expected Time to Completion: AAS degree (four semesters); technical certificate (three semesters); certificate of proficiency (two semesters)
+• Expected Time to Completion: AAS degree (four semesters); technical certificate (three semesters); certificate of proficiency (one semester)

 For residents of more rural regions of AR or those with commitments preventing them from attending a traditional, on-campus HVAC program, there are also distance-based programs available.
 To learn about these schools, please visit the online HVAC programs page.